 Regular Phone and Mail Contact - The first year after the death is the hardest for bereaved persons to get through.
 Canon Hospice is there with regular phone and mail contact to support you through this difficult time.
 We mail educational information about grief along with supportive cards and letters.
 We also call periodically throughout the year to provide encouragement and give you an opportunity to express your feelings.

-Memorial Services - Periodically, Canon Hospice holds a "Celebration of Life" for our patients who have died.
+Celebration of Life - Periodically, Canon Hospice holds a "Celebration of Life" for our patients who have died.
 It is our opportunity to honor your loved one and express gratitude for allowing us into your lives.